 - ideologies, imaginaries and strategies of collective action

-- confrontations with capitalism, patriarchy or coloniality
+- opposition to discrimination and confrontations with capitalism, patriarchy or coloniality

 To offer a paper, please send a title, abstract (max 300 words) and 4-6 keywords to the organisers at email@example.com including ‘ABSTRACT SUBMISSION’ in the email subject field.